-Limited funds and budget constraints are one of the biggest reasons why 90% of the startups fail even before they reach the one year mark.
-Getting separate Android app development and iOS app development services can rob any business off of a large chunk of its budget.
+Limited funds and budget constraints are one of the biggest reasons why 90% of startups fail even before they reach the one-year mark.
+Getting separate Android app development and iOS app development services can rob any business of a large chunk of its budget.
 Even building a simple mobile application can cost you around $24,830 to $59,150.
 And this number goes as high as $36,107.5 to $85,150 when your app is furnished with some of the popular features!

 That’s where React Native comes to the rescue.

 With React Native, businesses can get a native app for Android and iOS while using the same components but at a hybrid cost.

 Here is the line of reasoning that proves building a React Native app is the best option when the budget is not on your side.

 - React Native apps can be developed in 33% less time.
 With less time taken for development, the overall cost of development is also reduced.

 - Blocks can be created in React Native using reusable ‘native components’.
 The reusable components allow for saving time as well as money.

 - Making a mobile app that’s responsive to all mobile screens can be costly.
 React Native mobile apps are seamless to work on a maximum number of devices seamlessly.